 WABBIT CONSTITUTION (word doc)

-1.1 Intent of rule: It is the intent of these rules to provide a standard by which Wylie Wabbits can race as a one design class, and also by which boat tuning and sailing skills are primary in determining race results.
+1.1 It is the intent of these rules to provide a standard by which Wylie Wabbits can race as a one design class, and also by which boat tuning and sailing skills are primary in determining race results.
 Exotics and potentially expensive materials and equipment will be prohibited, as specified in Article II - General Clause.
 It is further intended that the racing and cruising capabilities of the Wylie Wabbit be maintained by these rules.

 1.2 The following items are exempt from the material and equipment restrictions of Article 1-1: